As a council tenant you have a number of responsibilities, which you must keep to.

-If you live in a flat, maisonette, bedsit or sheltered accommodation with communal areas, you will not be able to keep a dog.
+If you live in a flat, maisonette or bedsit with communal areas, you will not be able to keep a dog.
 (Please note that these restrictions do not apply to registered guide dogs for the blind or registered hearing dogs for the deaf).

 It is your responsibility to keep your garden tidy by cutting the lawn, trimming the hedges, pruning the trees and keeping it clear of any rubbish.
 If you do not keep your garden tidy we may clear it and re-charge you for the work.

 You must seek the Council’s permission before planting any trees in the garden of a council owned property.